GinnyThomas/Heyday/README.md

 4. Share the Room link with the rest of your group (e.g. via email or Whatsapp) and ask them all to complete a Response Form
 5. Once all response forms are submitted, Heyday will calculate the best for everyone, and this will be displayed in the Room.
 Users can then supply their email address (which is not stored) to receive a copy of the results

-To capture availability, convenience and preference, Heyday's Response Forms allow users to specify when they're free using a rating scale: white (you're not available to meet up on this day), bronze (you're available, but it's an inconvenient day), silver (you're available and it's a convenient day) and gold (you're available and it's a preferred day).
+Heyday's Response Forms allow users to reguster their preferences using a rating scale: white (not available to meet up on this day), bronze (available, but it's an inconvenient day), silver (available and it's a convenient day) and gold (available and it's a preferred day).

 ![Heyday Response Form](./media/heydayResponseForm.png)